Florida Department of Children and Families Abuse Hotline

-Zero Tolerance Initiative > Relevant State Laws, Rules, and Policies
+Zero Tolerance Initiative > State Laws and Rules relating to Abuse, Neglect, Exploitation

 Aggravated Abuse of an Elderly Person or Disabled Adult